 The federal Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs provide non-dilutive research funding to help a small business prove its technology is feasible.
 This proof can increase a company’s valuation and “de-risk” a potential future investment by a private capital firm.
 Over $3.5 Billion is available each year via SBIR and STTR to help transform innovative technologies into products with high commercial potential.

 SBIR and STTR awards are highly competitive.
 Submitting a very good proposal is not good enough.
 Creating a competitive SBIR/STTR proposal requires diligence, planning, attention to detail, and a strong team of technical experts and business professionals.
-ATDC’s SBIR Assistance Program provides strategic guidance and helps our members understand the nuances of the SBIR and STTR programs to increase the probability of successfully receiving funding.
-Since 2013, ATDC member companies have received over $50M in SBIR and STTR funding awards.
+ATDC’s SBIR Assistance Program provides strategic guidance and helps our members understand the nuances of the SBIR and STTR programs of the eleven participating federal agencies to increase the probability of successfully receiving funding.
+Since 2013, ATDC member companies have received over $85M in SBIR and STTR funding awards.

-After completing Customer Discovery and Financial Literacy classes, ATDC members are encouraged to attend our SBIR and STTR workshops and topical classes.
-Find the next opportunity to learn more.
+After completing Customer Discovery and Financial Literacy classes, ATDC members are encouraged to attend our SBIR workshops and topical classes as well as meet with our ATDC SBIR/STTR Connect Catalyst.